B-Kiraly/Coursera-Meta-Frontend-8-Capstone-Project-v2/README.md

-# Overview (please read)
+# Overview

-This is my completed capstone project for the Meta Frontend Development course #8 on Coursera.
+This is my completed capstone project for the Meta Frontend Development course #8 on Coursera (summer 2023).

-As the provided API for this project is semmingly not working properly, I have substituted code that accomplishes similar manipulations on the available times data in the reservation form.
-If I find a better solution over the course of peer evaluation, I'll probably go back and implement it.
-In the meantime, this solution works quite well to simulate the same effect.
+It's a simple setup showcasing a partially constructed website for a fictional restaurant in Chicago named Little Lemon.
+The webapp is built with React as its framework.

+The project as assigned consists a complete homepage, a table booking form, and a confirmation page.
+Each is sandwiched between a navigation bar at the top and a footer at the bottom.

+React routing is made of use, and the reservations page can be accessed via multiple links on the homepage (as well as my url).
+As this is only a partially built webapp, all other links are only decorative and do not lead anywhere.

+The project is responsive and should look relatively good at any screen size.
+Other concepts demonstrated with this project include but are not limited to: (simulated) API usage, displaying dynamic data, creating and running unit tests, proper meta tag usage.

 ## todo

 Clamped header and subheader font sizes

 Add checkmark-type image to the reservation confirmation card

+Gradient colors on reservation form?
+Feedback if the user tries to click the submit button without all the required information filled out?

+button to link back to the homepage from the reservation confirmation screen

+Add a cart component & context, and allow the user to add the specials on the homepage to it.
+Add SweetAlert2 for pop-ups that handle the adding process.

 Improve aesthetics